jaxwong/tp/docs/UserGuide.md

 Edits an existing person in the address book.

 <div markdown="block" class="alert alert-info">
-❗of course, while editing a perons, we would require at least one field!
+❗of course, while editing a person, we would require at least one field!
 </div>